o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/toolbar.md

 ---
-description: ' Use the toolbar in Amazon Lumberyard''s UI Editor to manipulate your game UI elements. '
+description: ' Use the toolbar in Open 3D Engine''s UI Editor to manipulate your game UI elements. '
 title: Toolbar
 ---